CSCI-442-Mines/project-5-starter/README.rst

 Both of these strategies should be implemented as they are described in your textbook.
 While LRU is not feasible to implement in real operating systems, your simulation has no such problem.
-You are free to keep track of whatever dat you need to implement the two required strategies, regardless of how feasible the collection of that data would be in a real OS.
+You are free to keep track of whatever you need to implement the two required strategies, regardless of how feasible the collection of that data would be in a real OS.